 The Town is a municipal corporation governed by an elected Board of Selectmen.
 As required by generally accepted accounting principles, these financial statements present the government and applicable component units for which the government is considered to be financially accountable.
-In 2013, it was determined that no entities met the required GASB 39 criteria of component units.
+In 2014, it was determined that no entities met the required GASB 14 (as amended) criteria of component units.